Search This Blog

 The other option in the modern digital photography world is to take your photos in jpeg format.
 The jpeg file can be compared to a developed print in the world of film photography.
 When you take a photo in jpeg format, your camera makes its own judgements about how the final print should look using what's known as an "algorithm" executed by the software in your camera or mobile phone.
 Essentially the software acts as developer and post-processor and comes up with a "print" for you.
 The "negative" of the original image with all its "raw" information is not retained.

 The jpeg file is also compressed, meaning after the algorithm is executed and the "print" file is finalized, some of the data is discarded in the interests of creating a smaller file.
-This technology was developed in the early days of computing and the internet, when smaller files were preferred because of the cost of storage and the narrow bandwidth of the internet in the days of internet "dial-up modems".
+This technology was developed in the early days of computing and the internet, when smaller files were preferred because of the cost of storage and the narrow bandwidth of the internet in the days of "dial-up modems".

 • The file is not compressed; none of the information necessary to create the image from the RAW file is discarded.
 In fact, the RAW file is not really an image at all, but a file containing all of the information necessary to generate an image.